Canaccord Genuity slashes price target on Fortuna Silver Mines Inc. [FSM] – find out why.

-Fortuna Silver Mines Inc. [NYSE: FSM] slipped around -0.12 points on Thursday, while shares priced at $3.36 at the close of the session, down -3.45%.
+Fortuna Silver Mines Inc. [NYSE: FSM] price surged by 1.91 percent to reach at $0.07.
 The company report on February 4, 2022 that Fortuna pursues clarification from Mexican authorities on term of the Environmental Impact Authorization.

 Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) reports that on January 28, 2022 it received a notice (the “Notice”) from the Secretaría de Medio Ambiente y Recursos Naturales (“SEMARNAT”) which advised that SEMARNAT has made a typographical error in the extension to the term of the environmental impact authorization (“EIA”) for the San Jose Mine, located in Oaxaca, Mexico.